PennyLane

 'Hadamard': 2.000E+4

-When decomposing our algorithms to a particular gateset, it is often the case that we only have some approximate decomposition of our building-block into the target gateset.
-For example: approximate state loading to some precision, or rotation synthesis within some precision of the rotation angle.
+When decomposing our algorithms to a particular gateset, it is often the case that we only have some approximate decomposition of a building-block into the target gateset.
+For example, approximate state loading to some precision, or rotation synthesis within some precision of the rotation angle.

 custom_rc = qre.ResourceConfig() # generate a resource configuration